Guhan11/Artist-Website/README.md

 ## Under Processing <br>
-This website is for the artist
+The website was developed for the passinate artist